 Most recently, as far as her academic career goes, we published her book Living With History/Making Social Change.
 This collection spans the period from 1963 to the present, with essays encompassing both theoretical writing and her organizational work in transforming the history profession and in establishing Women’s History as a mainstream field.
 Lerner discusses feminist teaching and the problems of interpretation of autobiography and memoir for the reader and the historian, and she reflects on feminism as a worldview, on the meaning of history writing, and on problems of aging.
 These essays illuminate how she connected thought and action, how the life she led before she became an academic affected the questions she addressed as a historian, and how the social and political struggles in which she engaged informed her thinking.

 We are pleased to make available the complete essay “Reflections on Aging,” which is the final piece in her most recent collection with us.
-Click “view inside” on the widget above to view the essay.
+Click here to download the essay.
 Please read it, pass along this link to it, and let us know what you think.

 I’ll leave you with a brief quotation from it:

 In our competitive society people are trained to be self-made and independent.
 But they also have to learn how to help others and how to accept help without feeling demeaned and diminished.
 Because modern society excludes or marginalizes old people and avoids dealing with death, the healthy and the living are full of fears and have no preparation for the process of aging.
 The steady courage of older people, their patience, their optimism, and their childlike willingness to experience spontaneous joy could serve as models for the aging generation of their children.

 For us, it does, Professor Lerner.
 And we thank you for that, too.